ParallelMaths/parallel/pages/3-sumaze.md

 * To pass through a green square you must satisfy the square’s condition.
 * Pink squares (and their operations) disappear when you move onto them.
 * Lilac squares (and their operations) can be crossed over and over again.
-* IMPORTANT – You will need to run Sumaze! on a PC/Mac.
-If you are currently on a smartphone or tablet, then type this into your PC/Mac browser: https://integralmaths.org/games/parallel_sumaze_v2/
+* IMPORTANT – Sumaze won't run on a smartphone.
+If you are currently on a smartphone, then type this into your PC/Mac/tablet browser: bit.ly/parallel_sumaze

 You can stop and start Sumaze!, and the website will use cookies to remember your level and score so far, but it is better to finish all the levels once you have started.